 • Support teachers

-- To provide an opportunity to learn about some mobile science projects, discuss best practice and develop ideas for new projects.
+• Involve the wider science community in science education - To provide an opportunity to learn about some mobile science projects, discuss best practice and develop ideas for new projects.

 Case studies will be presented and discussion will then be driven by participants around the topics of what is special about mobility, what role volunteers can play, how mobile projects can and should adapt to local needs etc etc ?
 Conclusions will be summarized and will feed in to the Action Plan.
 Anyone interested in or involved in mobile science should attend.
 The focus will be on what mobile science can contribute in developing countries.